citp/privacy-policy-historical/c/ca/car/carsguide.com.au.md

-> *The following text is extracted and transformed from the carsguide.com.au privacy policy that was archived on 2014-10-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141008052117id_/http%3A//www.carsguide.com.au/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the carsguide.com.au privacy policy that was archived on 2015-03-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315032855id_/http%3A//www.carsguide.com.au/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy- CarsGuide
+# Privacy Policy | CarsGuide

 Effective 10 March 2014